ZenithGeeks/Snake-Game-Circuit/README.md

 # Snake-Game
-*Basic Snake Game developed in Verilog for BASYS3 board*

 **Description:**

 This project is aimed to present the famous Snake Game using Verilog HDL and VGA as output to the screen.